apache/pekko/docs/src/main/paradox/persistence-query-leveldb.md

 # Persistence Query for LevelDB

 The LevelDB journal and query plugin is deprecated and it is not advised to build new applications with it.
-As a replacement we recommend using [Akka Persistence JDBC](https://doc.akka.io/docs/akka-persistence-jdbc/current/index.html).
+As a replacement we recommend using [Pekko Persistence JDBC](https://doc.akka.io/docs/akka-persistence-jdbc/current/index.html).

 ## Dependency

 To use Persistence Query, you must add the following dependency in your project:

 @@dependency[sbt,Maven,Gradle] {
-  bomGroup=org.apache.pekko bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
+  bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion
   symbol1=PekkoVersion
   value1="$pekko.version$"
   group=org.apache.pekko